There are several foot compartments; these may include:

-The medial contains the abductor hallucis and flexor hallucis brevis muscles, and is plantar-medial to the first metatarsal.
+The medial compartment contains the abductor hallucis and flexor hallucis brevis muscles and is plantar-medial to the first metatarsal.

-The superficial contains the flexor digitorum longus and brevis muscles.
+The superficial compartment contains the flexor digitorum longus and brevis muscles.

-The lateral contains the abductor digiti minimi and flexor digiti minimi brevis, and is on the inferiolateral surface of the fifth metatarsal.
+The lateral compartment contains the abductor digiti minimi and flexor digiti minimi brevis, and is on the inferolateral surface of the fifth metatarsal.

 The adductor or deep compartment is located in the plantar forefoot, containing the oblique head of the adductor hallucis muscle.

-The four interossei compartments are dorsally located between each of the metatarsals, and each includes dorsal and plantar interosseus muscles.
+The four interossei compartments are dorsally located between the metatarsals, and each includes dorsal and plantar interosseus muscles.

 The calcaneal compartment contains the quadratus plantae muscle.

 In calcaneal fractures, the sustentacular calcaneal fragment causes bleeding from the bone or the medial calcaneal arteries into this compartment.
-The medial and lateral plantar nerves and vessels are then compressed between the quadratus plantae muscle and the short flexor digitorum muscle (flexor digitorum brevis).
+The medial and lateral plantar nerves and vessels are then compressed between the quadratus plantae and the short flexor digitorum muscles (flexor digitorum brevis).

-In summary, compartment syndrome of the foot and leg can lead to devastating complications.
+In summary, foot compartment syndrome can lead to complications.
 Early suspicion and treatment may prevent this from happening.
-Compartment syndrome is a clinical diagnosis and treatment should not be delayed if a measuring tool is not immediately available.
-Open incision release may save an extremity with the only downside of being the need for future cosmetic scar revision.
+Compartment syndrome is a clinical diagnosis, and treatment should not be delayed if a measuring tool is not immediately available.
+Open incision release may be considered, with the downsides being possible infection, need for soft tissue coverage, and the need for future cosmetic scar revision.

-If compartment syndrome of the foot is missed, or left untreated, long term surgery may be needed in the form of reconstruction or release of intrinsic toe contractures.
-Mild compartment syndrome of the foot may leave very minor sequelae only.
-A debate exists in the literature and among trauma and foot experts as to the efficacy of compartment releases.
+If compartment syndrome of the foot is missed or left untreated, long-term surgery may be needed to reconstruct or release intrinsic toe contractures.
+Compartment syndrome affecting some foot compartments may leave minor sequelae only, such as claw toes or hammer toes.
+A debate exists in the literature and among trauma and foot experts about the efficacy of compartment releases.

-After the fasciotomy is performed, any metatarsal fractures can be fixed with small plates and screws.
-Occasionally, Kirschner wires are useful.
+After the fasciotomies are performed, metatarsal fractures can be fixed with small plates and screws.
+Occasionally, Kirschner wires are helpful.
 Lisfranc joint injuries can be fixed with screws using standard techniques.

 The problem is that these wounds cannot be closed and must be left open, often with metal in their depth, with considerable risk of infection.